crate/cloud-tutorials/docs/sign-up.rst

 There's nothing here yet.

-However, by the end of :ref:`this tutorial <deploy-azure-to-cluster>`, you will have created your first CrateDB cluster and this page will display important information such as average response times, queries, logs, and so on.
+However, by the end of :ref:`this tutorial <deploy-to-cluster>`, you will have created your first CrateDB cluster and this page will display important information such as average response times, queries, logs, and so on.